In this Cowboys from Hell guitar lesson video, I will show you how to play all of this killer power metal classic from Pantera note-for-note.

 It is a perfect example of the "power groove" style that Pantera pretty much invented on it's own.

-As with virtually everything played by the great Dimebag Darrell, these riffs are quite difficult to play for even them most experienced guitarist.
+As with virtually everything played by the great Dimebag Darrell, who I feel is the greatest metal guitarist to ever walk on this planet, these riffs are quite difficult to play for even them most experienced guitarist.

 Take it slow and get the coordination down between the alternate picking and the fret-hand.
 If you try to play the riffs too fast too soon, it will feel like your hands are just tied into knots.